-7.18 Special Event Venues
+7.21 Special Event Venues

-- 7.18.1.
-All special event venues must prepare an Emergency Response Plan and Noise Management Plan approved by the Development Authority, at its discretion. - 7.18.2.
-Special event venues shall provide adequate ingress and egress to parking areas, to the satisfaction of the Development Authority. - 7.18.3.
-Unless otherwise approved by the Development Authority, special event venues shall only host a continuous event for a maximum of ten (10) consecutive calendar days, excluding the time required to prepare, erect, cleanup, and dismantle the event.

-- 7.18.4.
-Special event venue shall ensure all persons who occupy the site, shall not make or cause unusual or unnecessary noise which will disturb or is likely to disturb adjacent landowners during the hosting of events, beyond the boundaries of the property between the hours of 11:01 p.m., and 7:00 a.m. - 7.18.5.
-Special event venues shall ensure sound systems for events are directed away from adjacent residential dwellings, with noise levels not exceeding 35 dBA when measured from the exterior of adjacent residential dwelling between the hours of 11:01 p.m. and 7:00 a.m. - 7.18.6.
-The site shall be maintained in a neat and orderly manner including the containment of all construction and the removal of all garbage and waste from the lands. - 7.18.7.
-All necessary approvals will be required from applicable municipal, provincial, and federal bodies, including Alberta Health Services, Alberta Gaming, Liquor and Cannabis, and the Royal Canadian Mounted Police, prior to a development permit being issued. - 7.18.8.
+- 7.21.1.
+All special event venues must prepare an Emergency Response Plan and Noise Management Plan approved by the Development Authority, at its discretion. - 7.21.2.
+Special event venues shall provide adequate ingress and egress to parking areas, to the satisfaction of the Development Authority. - 7.21.3.
+Unless otherwise approved by the Development Authority, special event venues shall only host a continuous event for a maximum of ten (10) consecutive calendar days, excluding the time required to prepare, erect, cleanup, and dismantle the event. - 7.21.4.
+Special event venue shall ensure all persons who occupy the site, shall not make or cause unusual or unnecessary noise which will disturb or is likely to disturb adjacent landowners during the hosting of events, beyond the boundaries of the property between the hours of 11:01 p.m., and 7:00 a.m. - 7.21.5.
+Special event venues shall ensure sound systems for events are directed away from adjacent residential dwellings, with noise levels not exceeding 35 dBA when measured from the exterior of adjacent residential dwelling between the hours of 11:01 p.m. and 7:00 a.m. - 7.21.6.
+The site shall be maintained in a neat and orderly manner including the containment of all construction and the removal of all garbage and waste from the lands. - 7.21.7.
+All necessary approvals will be required from applicable municipal, provincial, and federal bodies, including Alberta Health Services, Alberta Gaming, Liquor and Cannabis, and the Royal Canadian Mounted Police, prior to a development permit being issued. - 7.21.8.
 In districts where special event venue uses are discretionary, the Development Authority shall assess applications for special event venue uses based on compatibility with surrounding areas, including maintaining the privacy of adjacent residential uses.

-7.19 Temporary Accommodations
+7.22 Temporary Accommodations

-- 7.19.1.
-A development permit is required for temporary accommodation continuously occupied for more than six (6) months within the Agricultural and Country Residential Districts. - 7.19.2.
-The maximum number of development permits issued for a recreational vehicles for a parcel of land shall be two (2), unless allowed under a separate use. - 7.19.3.
-In all cases where a development permit for a temporary accommodation use is being issued, the terms of occupancy may be specified in the conditions of the development permit. - 7.19.4.
+- 7.22.1.
+A development permit is required for temporary accommodation continuously occupied for more than six (6) months. - 7.22.2.
+The maximum number recreational vehicles for a parcel of land exempt from requiring a development permit shall be no more than two (2).
+If additional recreational vehicles are desired on a parcel of land, it will require a development permit and there has to be indication that additional recreational vehicles are allowed under a separate use. - 7.22.3.
+In all cases where a development permit for a temporary accommodation use is being issued, the terms of occupancy may be specified in the conditions of the development permit. - 7.22.4.
 Occupied temporary accommodations shall have the sewage and wastewater disposed of in a manner satisfactory to the Development Authority.
-A Stop Order may be issued requiring the private sewage disposal system to be improved or requiring the recreational vehicle to be removed if sewage is not disposed of satisfactory. - 7.19.5.
-No modifications such as an attached canopy, deck, lean-to, or any other attached accessory building shall be made to the temporary accommodations unless engineered drawings are submitted to the Development Authority and approved by an Accredited Safety Codes Agency. - 7.19.6.
-No recreational vehicle shall be affixed to a foundation or slab.
+A Stop Order may be issued requiring the private sewage disposal system to be improved or requiring the recreational vehicle to be removed if sewage is not disposed of satisfactory. - 7.22.5.
+No modifications such as an attached canopy, deck, lean-to, or any other attached accessory building shall be made to the temporary accommodations unless engineered drawings are submitted to the Development Authority and approved by an Accredited Safety Codes Agency. - 7.22.6.
+No recreational vehicle shall be affixed to a foundation or slab. - 7.22.7.
+All seasonal cabins shall require a development permit, as seasonal cabins are not allowed to be inhabited exceeding a consecutive period of six (6) months but are allowed to have occupants periodically throughout the year. - 7.22.8.
+The above regulations do not apply to campgrounds approved in accordance with subsection 7.3 Campgrounds of this Bylaw.